KaegeneTeo/DeepfakeDetectionInArt/README.md

 # IS424G2T32024

-# Deepfake Detection Using CNN, SVM, and GAN
+# Deepfake Detection Using CNN, SVM, and Stable Diffusion

 ## Project Overview
-This project aims to develop a robust system for detecting deepfake images of the inpainted class by combining three powerful machine learning models: Convolutional Neural Network (CNN), Support Vector Machine (SVM), and Generative Adversarial Network (GAN).
+This project aims to develop a robust system for detecting deepfake images of the inpainted class by combining three powerful machine learning models: Convolutional Neural Network (CNN), Support Vector Machine (SVM), and Stable Diffusion.
 The goal is to create a multi-model approach that leverages the strengths of each technique to improve the accuracy and reliability of deepfake detection.

 **Team Members**: Ying Xuan, Bryan, Zhi You, Zhi Xuan, Cedric, Kaegene, Hao Tian, Hong Teng